Mason-Lab-Code/NanoSeq-snakemake/README.md

 module load tools/tmux
 tmux new -s session_name
 ```
-Type Ctrl+B then D to detach from the session (it will still be active) and go back to the main terminal.
+Type Ctrl+B then D to detach from the session and return to the main terminal.

-You can now exit the terminal and log out of Viking, and the tmux session will still be active and accessible when you log back in.
+You can now close Viking, and the tmux session will still be active and accessible when you log back in.

 List out active tmux sessions - you should see the session that you just created.
 ```